Single-Family Home or Condo: What Happens if the AB 1482 Exemption Box Is Left Blank?

 When Must the Landlord Give the Exemption Notice?

-• New or renewed leases after July 1, 2020 → notice must be provided at the beginning of the tenancy
+New or renewed leases after July 1, 2020 → notice must be provided at the start of the tenancy.

-If the landlord did not properly give you the exemption notice at the right time, your unit may still be protected under AB 1482’s rent cap and just-cause eviction rules.
+If the landlord failed to give the exemption notice on time, the unit is likely subject to AB 1482’s protections, including the statewide rent cap and just-cause eviction requirements.

 Why It Matters If the Box Is Left Unchecked